revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-7. What is working directory/tree in Git?
+7. What is the working directory/tree in Git?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)